-- there is cause to suspect that, in acquiring the units, the investors concerned are engaging in market timing, late trading or other market techniques that may be to the collective detriment of the investors; - 2. units of the sub-fund are desired by investors who, under the law of their country of domicile, are not permitted to acquire units of the sub-fund; - 3. there is cause to suspect that an investor has gained an advantage over the other investors through the use of inside knowledge, e.g. regarding the valuation or liquidity of investments; - 4. there is cause to suspect that the provisions of the Due Diligence Act (DDA) and the Due Diligence Ordinance (DDO), as amended and currently in force in the Principality of Liechtenstein, are being contravened; or - 5. if the Code of Conduct of the Liechtenstein Fund Centre or provisions applicable to the Liechtenstein Fund Centre or to the Investment Company are being contravened in any other manner.
+- 1. there is cause to suspect that, in acquiring the units, the investors concerned are engaging in market timing, late trading or other market techniques that may be to the collective detriment of the investors; - 2. the investors seeking to acquire the sub-fund are not permitted to do so under the law of their country of domicile; - 3. there is cause to suspect that an investor has gained an advantage over other investors through the use of inside knowledge, e.g. regarding the valuation or liquidity of investments; - 4. there is cause to suspect that the provisions of the Due Diligence Act (DDA) and the Due Diligence Ordinance (DDO), as amended and currently in force in the Principality of Liechtenstein, could be contravened; or - 5. if the Code of Conduct of the Liechtenstein Fund Centre or provisions applicable to the Liechtenstein Fund Centre or to the Investment Company are being contravened in any other manner.